 2. Within 10 business days of receipt of the single line diagrams, the System Controller will confirm the facility-specific information, data and compliance with the telecommunication requirements.

-3. As the project evolves, the Facility Owner must keep the System Controller – Operations Planning – staff informed of any changes.
+3. As the project evolves, the Facility Owner must keep the System Controller - Operations Planning - staff informed of any changes.
 The Pool must receive the final design single line diagrams 30 days prior to the energization of the new facility.

+4. The Facility Owner must complete the full commissioning of each individual visibility point at least one week prior to the energization of the main electric power equipment installed in the facility.

 5.3 System Controller’s real-time data requirements